kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/a_little_something_before_you_read.md

 ## Hierarchy Of This Site
 ### Where To Find Public Posts
-I will place public posts in the side bar, where they appear under corresponding categories they belong to.
+I will place links to public posts in the display-mode menu on homepage, appearing under corresponding categories they belong to.
 The public posts placed here are fairly stable, while still subject to minor updates, such as adding most recent SOTA algorithms.

-### Where To Find Sketch Posts
-I will temporarily store sketched posts under *Sketch Posts* in the navigation bar.
-After being edited and refined, they will be removed from *Sketch Posts* and permanently placed in the side bar under the dropdown folder corresponding to the categories they belong to.
-Further updates to the posts are still possible, if necessary.
+Each update will be accompanied by a short note in front of its content.

 ### Where To Find Github Repositories
-I will provide a link to my GitHub page under *GitHub Repos* in the navigation bar, where all my repositories/projects are displayed.
+I will provide a link to my GitHub page under <font face="Lora">GitHub</font> in the navigation bar, where all my repositories/projects are displayed.

+### Where To Find News
+I will temporarily store all kinds of news that appeals to me under <font face="Lora">News</font> tab in the navigation bar.
+The pages/posts containing stale pieces of news will periodically be replaced by that containing newer pieces.

 ### Where To Find Academic Publications
-I will post copies of my publications (including pre-prints on *arxiv*, technical reports, conference/journal papers, etc.) under *Publications* in the navigation bar, if any.
+I will post copies of my publications (including pre-prints on <font face="Lora">arxiv</font>, technical reports, conference/journal papers, etc.) under <font face="Lora">Publications</font> in the navigation bar, if any.

+### Where To Find Jekyll Help
+I will place several links to Jekyll resources under <font face="Lora">Jekyll Help</font> in the navigation bar.
+It will act as a grammar cheatsheet and benefit bloggers who build their websites on top of Jekyll and GitHub, like me.

 ## Logistics
 ### Versioning Convention
 I will give this website a date-fashioned versioning scheme to notify readers of when it lastly underwent major changes.
 That is, I will version it 20.12.26.00 if the last major change I pushed to GitHub was at 2020-12-26 00:xx:xx -0800.
-I prefer the timezone -0800, i.e. Pacific Standard Time (PST).
+I prefer Timezone -0800, i.e. Pacific Standard Time (PST).

 ### Comment Areas
-I have to temporarily withhold the activation of comment areas, since subscribing to this service costs $5 per month.
+I have to temporarily withhold the activation of comment areas powered by [commento.io](https://commento.io), since subscribing to this service costs $5 per month.

 {% include links.html %}